Saudis head to Bahrain as virus travel curbs eased - RFI

 "It's a beautiful feeling after such a long absence from Bahrain," said Mohammed, a Saudi travelling to the island nation.

-The opening of borders is expected to boost Bahrain's tourism industry, which is heavily reliant on high-rollers from its conservative neighbour, the Arab world's biggest economy.
+The opening of borders will give a welcome boost to Bahrain's tourism industry, which is heavily reliant on high-rollers from its conservative neighbour, the Arab world's biggest economy.

-But since coronavirus slammed on the brakes, traffic was reduced to a trickle.
+The tourism sector was hit just as the pandemic triggered a decline in the oil price, in a double whammy for the smallest of the six Gulf Cooperation Council economies which has had to be bailed out by its neighbours in the past.

+"It's a very symbolic occasion, representing the fact that we are... emerging hopefully out of Covid into a stage of normalcy," said Nasser Ali Qaedi, chief executive of Bahrain Tourism and Exhibition Authority (BTEA).

-Bahrain's economy will see a $2.9 billion dollar boost following the lifting of Saudi restrictions, Al-Arabiya television reported, citing a Bahraini economist.
+Bahrain's economy will see a $2.9 billion dollar boost following the lifting of Saudi restrictions, Al-Arabiya television reported, citing the Bahrain Economists Society.

+"Everybody is asking -- when are we going to return to pre-Covid levels, and no one can give an answer with a great deal of certainty on that," Qaedi told AFP.
+"It's unlikely to happen this year, however we're looking to see how much we can progress."

+"We're anticipating a strong comeback globally, as Covid restrictions starts to ease and people start to find mechanisms to best handle the pandemic."

+The enforced pause has given Bahrain an opportunity to develop its tourism industry -- beyond its role as Saudi Arabia's playground -- by drawing on a 5,000-year history.

+The relaxing of the travel rules in Saudi Arabia represents an incentive for citizens -- barred from travelling abroad since the pandemic began -- to get vaccinated.
-The Saudi interior ministry has said three categories of citizens are permitted to travel.

-They include those who have received two doses of the coronavirus vaccine, those administered a single dose at least 14 days prior to travel, and people who have recovered from the infection within the last six months.
+Three categories of citizens are permitted to travel: those who have received two doses of the vaccine, those administered a single dose at least 14 days prior to travel, and people who have recovered from infection within the last six months.

-Saudis under the age of 18 -- an age group that is not receiving vaccines –- are also allowed to travel, provided they carry an insurance policy approved by the central bank.

-The policy represents an incentive for citizens, barred from travelling abroad since the pandemic began, to get vaccinated.
+Unvaccinated children can also travel provided they have an approved insurance policy.

 Saudi's health ministry said it has administered more than 11 million coronavirus vaccine doses, in a country with a population of over 34 million.